Brainwave Frequencies: Delta, Theta, Alpha, Beta & Gamma Waves

 Researchers have linked Gamma activity to moments of intense concentration, learning, and peak cognitive function.

-Delta waves (0.5–4 Hz) are most strongly associated with deep sleep and physical recovery.
+Delta waves (0.5–4 Hz) are most commonly associated with deep sleep and physical recovery.
+Theta waves (4–8 Hz) are also frequently used before bedtime to promote deep relaxation and help prepare the mind for sleep.